 The maximum commercial square footage shall not exceed 450,000 square feet, the maximum office square footage shall not exceed 150,000 square feet and the combined commercial and office square footage shall not exceed 600,000 square feet.
 Up to 50,000 square feet may be converted between office and commercial; however, the total combined square footage shall not exceed 600,000 square feet including conversions.

-6. Permitted Uses: Uses outlined in the Design Guidelines dated November 13, 2020.
+7. Permitted Uses: Permitted uses shall be limited to those outlined in the Design Standards dated November 13, 2020.